metwork-framework/mfdata/doc/mfdata_additional_tutorials.md

 ```cfg
 NetCDF4
 ```
-If you don't mention any version of the library, the lastest available library will be use.
+If you don't mention any version of the library, the latest available version will be use.

-You may mention a specific version, you will use:
+You may mention a specific version:
 ```cfg
 NetCDF4==1.4.2
 ```